Who will live in Harwood Village Southgate?

 Are there any openings?

-We are currently working on our first community of 11 units and common house that is conveniently located near downtown Lakeland, close to Southgate Shopping Center.
+We are currently working on our first community that is conveniently located near downtown Lakeland, close to Southgate Shopping Center.
 Neighbors can walk to everything they need – Publix for grocery shopping, ACE Hardware, Starbucks, restaurants, medical – the list goes on.
 Public transportation is just steps away.
 It is even an easy walk to beautiful Lake Hollingsworth.

 How do I know if I would like Harwood Village?